Skulbhaje/Login-Auth/README.md

 # LoginAuth

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+This is role based Authentication angular application using Auth guard and used Angular Material for UI

+Run command "npx json-server --watch db.json " to start json server.

 ## Development server